 Although there are benefits of unlimited vacation policies, Jason Carney, director of HR for WorkSmart Systems, an Indianapolis-based human resources outsourcing firm with 30 internal staff, doesn’t think unlimited vacation plans are right for most employers or employees.

 “Not every employee can handle the unlimited time-off set up.
 Some take too much advantage of a good thing and their performance ends up suffering.
 On the other hand, there are workplaces where employees end up never taking any time off, because the company culture doesn’t lend itself to a lot of flex time.”

 Certainly, this is a risk for employees with unlimited time off.
 An unlimited vacation policy requires the right mix of a supportive company culture, regular encouragement and role modeling from higher ups.
 Employees can otherwise become nervous about taking time off, leading them to use less time than they would under a more formal structure of allotted days.

 Where do we have room for workplace flexibility?

-Carney urges employers to look more broadly at how they can offer much-needed flex time to employees.
+Carney urges employers to look more broadly at how they can offer much-needed flex time to employees, especially to millennials who see the world differently.
 “What can you do to be more flexible with your workforce?
 I’d like to see more businesses go in this direction,” he says.

 Is offering an unlimited vacation policy the right move for your company and employees?
 There’s no right answer, since every company, workforce and culture is distinct.
 Even if the answer is no, it’s important to periodically ask yourself whether your benefits and time off policies successfully address the needs or your workforce and your organization.